 - Programs must be for direct instruction, not entertainment or reward. - Taping must be from open-air broadcasts for which no payment is made to receive programs.
 (No cable, satellite programs unless they are a retransmission.) - A video taped off-air may be kept for 45 calendar days.
 Then it must be erased. - The video may only be used with students during the first 10 school days after it is taped. - The library media specialist may only record requested programs.
-He/She may not record programs in anticipation of teacher requests. - No program may be recorded multiple times for the same teacher, even if it is a rebroadcast. - The program must be recorded in its entirety.
-It may not be edited or altered.
+He/She not record programs in anticipation of teacher requests.